 Recycling and the beauty industry

 The main issue with recycling and the beauty industry is there is no unified standard on how to separate and recycle.
 The government is working with the industry to create a unified message that can go on all the products.
-Some brands have taken initiatives and put instructions on their websites on how to recycle their products.

 Are there viable alternatives to plastic packaging?